stegmaja/TSE/paper/paper.md

 # Acknowledgements

 We acknowledge contributions from Jordan Barber in reviewing and testing the code and support from Michela Mapelli and Max Moe during the genesis of this project.
+We thank the referees Katelyn Breivik and Steven Rieder and the editor Warrick Ball for improving the code and paper during the JOSS review.
 This work was largely carried out at Cardiff University and was funded by the STFC grants ST/V005618/1 and ST/P00492X/2, and in parts by the Netherlands Organisation for Scientific Research (NWO), as part of the Vidi research program BinWaves (project number 639.042.728, PI: de Mink).
 We acknowledge the support of the Supercomputing Wales project, which is part-funded by the European Regional Development Fund (ERDF) via Welsh Government.

 # References